Yandex Cloud

 5. Click Create.

-1. On the management console home page, select the cloud.
+1. On the management console home page, select your cloud.

 3. Click Configure access.

-4. In the window that opens, select Service accounts and then select the sa-terraform service account.
+4. In the window that opens, click Service accounts and select the sa-terraform service account.

 5. Click Add role and select the admin role.